bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 {% endtabs %}

 This example can be drawn to diagram below.
-Each arrow shows how the value flows from tfvars to variables and then to resources.
+Each arrow shows how the value flows from tfvars to variables and at last to resources.

 ```mermaid
 ---